Patient Care Attendant: Job Description, Duties and Requirements

 Salary Info and Job Outlook

-According to the Bureau of Labor Statistics (BLS, www.bls.gov), the employment of home health and personal care aides is expected to grow by about 69% from 2010 to 2020, one of the fastest growing industries in the nation for this decade.
-The BLS also predicts that nursing aides, orderlies, and attendants will see job opportunities increase by about 20% during the same time frame.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the employment of home health and personal care aides is expected to grow by about 48% from 2012 to 2022, one of the fastest growing industries in the nation for this decade.
+The BLS also predicts that nursing aides, orderlies, and attendants will see job opportunities increase by about 21% during the same time frame.

 Related to Patient Care Attendant: Job Description, Duties and Requirements